National Swimming Pool Foundation

-The National Swimming Pool Foundation (NSPF) was a United States 501(c)(3) non-profit organization, mostly known for selling the Certified Pool Operator certifications, amongst many other less known products.
+The National Swimming Pool Foundation (NSPF) was a United States 501(c)(3) non-profit organization, mostly known for selling the Certified Pool Operator certifications, among many other less known products.

 Overview

 The Certified Pool Operator certification is a credential that could be considered a quasi license to professionally care for and maintain swimming pools in recreational water environments.

 In 2019, the NSPF completed a merger with the Association of Pool & Spa Professionals (APSP), founding the Pool & Hot Tub Alliance (PHTA).

 Background

 NSPF was primarily a publishing company; which sells books and online courses through over 1,000 instructors.
-In 2003, Tom Lachocki was named APSP CEO.
+In 2003, Tom Lachocki was named as the APSP CEO.

-Though, for many years the Certified Pool Operator certification was the only certification for someone wishing to work in the pool industry, the CDC now recognizes at least seven similar pool operations courses.
+Though, for many years, the Certified Pool Operator certification was the only certification for someone wishing to work in the pool industry, the CDC now recognizes at least seven similar pool operations courses.